-What the standard says, in brief: all wraps and ring slings must be tested, both for strength and for the clarity of the directions.
+What the standard says, in brief: all wraps and ring slings must be tested before selling.
 The testing is looking to make sure that the fabrics used are safe, and that the carrier can be used safely as it is designed.
 The standard specifies that testing must be redone whenever there is a "material change" in the design.
 About a third of my business until this point had been customer-sent wrap conversion ring slings.
 The rules, currently interpreted, mean that for example, if I make a WCRS out of a Didymos wrap, it may not perform the same as a WCRS made from a Girasol wrap (because the two wraps are from different manufacturers), and I would need to test both.
 It also means that once a wrap has been used, there's no way to know how the fabric will hold up in testing (because I have no way of knowing what happened to the wrap before it got to my hands -- whether it was exposed to smoke, or stored for years, or improperly washed, any of which could damage the weave and lead to a failure).
-Each testing cycle will cost between $400-800.
+Each testing cycle will cost more than $500 per item.
 It simply won't be possible for me to test a sling from every wrap manufacturer.
 In fact, I would need to sew a minimum of 25 slings from a given manufacturer just to break even on testing costs, and as a business owner, I need to take care of my bottom line and make sure I'm not just breaking even, but making a profit to provide for my family.
 All of these factors add up to my needing to drastically scale back the fabrics I offer in stock, and cease production of WCRS made from used wraps, and from those for whom it wouldn't be practical for me to do testing on.
 (This includes shoulder redos and other custom fabrics as well.)

 I have completed testing on instock French twill, linen, water mesh, and my Tekhni Bios exclusive.
-Because of the latter, I will still be able to do all the organic fabrics (they're all different weaves and weights and will require separate tests for each one).
-I had hoped to work with retailers to test their biggest-selling WCRS fabrics, including standard and diamond-weave Girasols and perhaps one or two other brands, but cooperation has not yet materialized, so I can offer no guarantees on those brands.
+Because of the latter, I will still be able to convert new Tekhni Repreve-blend wraps.
+They are the only non-instock WCRS I can legally continue to sew.
 I will not be able to do conversions on anything I haven't tested, and anything used is also a no-go.
 This will mean that the sling market will change drastically, in that those one of a kind conversions will no longer be allowed, nor the legacy-wrap type conversions.
 I'm sure there will be unscrupulous (or unknowing) people who will continue to do them, but they will be in violation of federal laws, and I will not be among them.
-And no, sending your wrap to Canada will also not be a workaround, since any product sold into the US has to comply, so your Canadian converter can't legally send it back to you.
+And sending your wrap to Canada will also not be a workaround, since any product sold into the US has to comply, so your Canadian converter can't legally send it back to you.
 (Plus Canada generally adopts US guidelines on product testing, so the regulations will be similar, if not the same, in Canada.)
 The slings in my Clearance section were sewn before the deadline, so they are exempt from testing.